The Hungary Foundation invites applications for “Hungarian Language Education” Grants

 IV.
 Executive Summary

 a.
-The significance of the issue addressed by the project and how it relates to The Hungary Initiatives Foundation’s mission and program focus areas
+The significance of the issue addressed by the project and how it relates to The Hungary Foundation’s mission and program focus areas

 b.
 How the project will address the issue